srjmuneer02/Siraj_Challenge/README.md

 Ansible logs are located at /tmp/ansible.out.log

+nginx configuration files and index files are located in nginx folder in this repo

 # Technical Details

 cloudfomation stack creates EC2 instance and security group with port 80(http:userd for ssl redirect), 443(https) & 22(ssh:just).